w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-Explain the inter-relationship between accessibility features in web technologies such as HTML, in web content, web authoring tools, web browsers, and assistive tools.
+Explain the inter-relation between accessibility features in web technologies such as HTML, in web content, web authoring tools, web browsers, and assistive tools.
 Provide examples of accessibility features and accessibility barriers in these components, and explain the role of accessibility standards and guidelines for these components.
 Emphasize that accessibility encompasses many types of roles and responsibilities.

 ##### Learning outcomes

-* Understanding the inter-relationship between web accessibility, web technologies such as HTML, and web components such as browsers or assistive tools.
+* Understanding the inter-relation between web accessibility, web technologies such as HTML, and web components such as browsers or assistive tools.
 * Knowledge of some features and barriers that are related to these web technologies and components.
 * Understanding the role of the accessibility standards for each component of web accessibility.